thephpleague/omnipay-sagepay/README.md

 processing library for PHP 5.3+.
 This package implements Sage Pay support for Omnipay.
 This version only supports PHP 5.4+.

+This is the `2.x` branch of Omnipay.
+For the `3.x` branch, please visit https://github.com/thephpleague/omnipay-sagepay/tree/master

 Table of Contents
 =================